What is a Section 8 Company?

 A Section 8 company is one whose goals are to promote the arts, commerce, research, science, education, sports, charities, welfare programs, religion, environmental protection, or other similar goals, according to the Companies Act.
 These organizations similarly devote their profits to furthering their mission and do not pay dividends to their shareholders.

-What Are the Section 8 Company Compliances?
+What Are the Annual Compliances for Section 8 Company?

 The yearly compliance duties set out in the Companies Act 2013 and the Income Tax Law 1961 are to be performed by every company that is registered as a Section 8 Company.
 This makes the organization reliable and trustworthy while avoiding non-compliance penalties.
 Compliance tasks must be performed and can be onerous throughout the year.